-This competency covers the relationship between the work of the quantity surveyor and health within the and safety issues construction industry.
-Candidates should be aware of legal, practical and regulatory requirements.
-They should detailed have understanding of the health and safety processes and guidelines used to achieve this.
+This competency covers relationship between the work of the quantity surveyor and health and safety issues within the construction industry.
+Candidates should be aware of legal, practical, and regulatory requirements.
+They should have a detailed understanding of the health and safety processes and guidelines used to achieve this.